 Follow the Project on Our Blog

-We documented the progress of Bike Gate’s fabrication from Tylur French’s studio into the park.
+We documented the progress of Bike Gate’s fabrication from Tylur French’s studio to its installation in February 2014.
 Click here to start at the beginning.